Gemba/skyscraper/docs/CLIHELP.md

 ### --lang &lt;CODE&gt;

 Adds the specified language to the top of the existing default internal language priority list.
-Read more about languages [here](LANGUAGES.md).
+Read more about it in the [languages documentation](LANGUAGES.md).
 Only one language is supported with this configuration.
 For a permanent setup you should consider setting this in [`config.ini`](CONFIGINI.md#lang) instead.

 **Example(s)**